semji/mockservr/docs/http_mocking.rst

 HTTP Mocking
 ============

-Mockservr allows you to mock HTTP endpoints, defined through YAML files.
+Mockservr allows you to mock HTTP endpoints, defined through YAML/JSON files.
 Usin HTTP Mocking, you can easily and rapidely mock any HTTP based API.

 ********
 Overview
 ********

-As for any mock in Mockservr, it must be defined in a YAML file, with the `.mock.yaml` or `mock.yml` file extension.
+As for any mock in Mockservr, it must be defined in a YAML/JSON file, with the `.mock.yaml` or `mock.yml` or `mock.json` file extension.

-HTTP endpoints are defined under a single object, named `http`, which can either contain an array of endpoints or a single object describing a single endpoint.
+HTTP endpoints are defined under a single object, named `http`, which should contain an array of endpoints.

 Accessing the HTTP endpoints
 ============================

-Once Mockservr is up and running as described in :ref:`quickstart`, it is possible to access the endpoints through your localhost and the port `8085`.
+Once Mockservr is up and running as described in :ref:`quickstart`, it is possible to access the endpoints through your localhost and the port `8080`.

 .. note::
   The port on which Mockservr can be reached through HTTP can be customized, either by using the `-p` option if running